-The project, entitled Rockwell Kent and Early 1930s Greenland: A Comparative View of Environmental, Social and Cultural Change in Contemporary Greenland, brings together an international research team with two members from Ilisimatusarfik, Jette Rygaard and Axel Jeremiassen, and two from the US, Denis Defibaugh and Susan Vanek.
+The project, entitled Rockwell Kent and Early 1930s Greenland: A Comparative View of Environmental, Social and Cultural Change in Contemporary Greenland, brings together an international research team with Ilisimatusarfik, Jette Rygaard, and two from the US, Denis Defibaugh and Susan Vanek.

 The project begins with the work of Rockwell Kent, an American photographer and artist that lived and worked in Greenland in the 1930s.
 His time in the country will be examined and Kent’s photographs and art will be used as a starting point to discuss changes in Greenland from the 1930s until today.
 The research team will travel to each of the communities involved in the project, Illorsuit, Uummannaq, Sisimuit and Nuuk, in May to publically discuss the project and will use community feedback to further refine the research aims with interviews beginning in the fall.